-- 1. Place the PLC into STOP mode with either no stored configuration or a stored valid configuration that has USB Enabled. - 2.
-If PAC Machine Edition is online with the RSTi-EP, either go Offline or select Monitor mode.

-- 3. Insert a formatted (FAT or FAT32) USB stick into the powered-up CPU that has a stored configuration file. - 4.
-When the FLT/RDSD LED is steady GREEN, it indicates that the RDSD Device is available for use. - 5.
-Double-press the physical presence/RDSD button. - 6.
-RDSD Download initiates and is shown by FLT/RDSD LED blinking GREEN.
+- 1. Place the PLC into STOP mode.
+With either no stored configuration or a stored valid configuration that has USB Enabled - 2.
+Insert a formatted (FAT or FAT32) USB stick into the powered-up CPU that has a stored configuration file. - 3.
+When the FLT/RDSD LED is steady GREEN, it indicates that the RDSD Device is available for use. - 4.
+Double-press the PHYS button. - 5.
+RDSD Download initiates and is shown by FLT/RDSD LED blinking GREEN - 6.
+RDSD program name mismatch is shown by FLT/RDSD LED solid RED - 7.
+Remove the USB stick.